 3. Easy, touchless access

-In the wake of 2020, it’s crucial to keep your property as clean and sanitized as possible.
+As a result of everything that occurred in 2020, it’s crucial to keep your property as clean and sanitized as possible.
 Unfortunately, doorknobs and handles are notoriously the most-touched surfaces within all types of properties.
 This means that germs can quickly transfer from person to person.

 A video intercom paired with an automatic door opener is the best way to implement touchless access.
 Once the tenant swipes or taps to open the door from their smartphone, the intercom activates the automatic door opener.
 Then, this allows tenants to enter the building without touching anything.